Q. How do I make a reservation?

 Q. My dog is on a special diet.
 Can you accommodate?

 A. We strongly encourage you to bring your own food and we will do our best to mimic how you feed at home.
 We also have microwaves and refrigerators to accommodate special diet needs.
-If you forget your own food we can provide ours (Fromm Chicken and Rice) at no additional cost, but please take note that a change in diet can cause diarrhea.
+If you forget your own food we can provide ours (Kirkland - Lamb & Rice Formula) at no additional cost, but please take note that a change in diet can cause diarrhea.

 Q. Will my dog be left alone the entire time?

-A. All of our lodgings come standard with 5 potty times where they can explore our yards under the watch of our team members.
+A. Our lodgings come with 3 or 4 potty times where they can explore our yards under the watch of our team members.
 During this time we do not mix families together.
 Dogs are highly social so we do recommend that an Individual Playtime or a Daycare service be added to your reservation.
 Daycare is an excellent way to socialize your Wet Nose Family Member with others, and dogs that go out and exercise while boarding are known to rest better, eat better and sleep better at night.
 Every new guest will be given an evaluation to assess whether Daycare will be a good fit for them while lodging.

 Q. My Wet Nose Family Member is never around other dogs.
 Should I even try Daycare?